Speykious/opengl-playground/Readme.md

 ### `F3` Kawase Blur

 An image of Gawr Gura being blurred.
-The blur technique used is Kawase blur, with recursive downsampling and color dithering.
+The blur technique used is Dual Filtering, derived from the Kawase blur, with recursive downsampling and color dithering.

 - [Removing Banding In Linelight][removing-banding-in-linelight]
 - [An investigation of fast real-time GPU-based image blur algorithms][investigation-blur-algorithms]